cgdaniels135/cgdaniels135ceamls26.github.io/pages/about-me.md

       description: When I'm free, I like to relax and play video games.

   gallery:
-    - image: /assets/images/gallery-1.svg
+    - image: assets/images/IMG_7773.jpeg
-      caption: A great day on the trail.
+      caption: After a great lift in the gym.
     - image: /assets/images/gallery-2.svg
       caption: One of my recent illustrations.
     - image: /assets/images/gallery-3.svg